 What’s not to love about Teddy Roosevelt!?
 He had a boisterous and loving family, he had an adventurous career as a rancher, a volunteer soldier and politician.
-He won the Nobel peace prize, wrote books, and also became an explorer, naturalist and environmentalist.
-He pushed for the construction of the Panama Canal, he had his face craved on Mt.
+He won the Nobel peace prize, wrote books, and also became an explorer, naturalist, and environmentalist.
+He pushed for the construction of the Panama Canal, he had his face carved on Mt.
 Rushmore plus the all-time favorite toy, the teddy bear, was named after him.

 Teddy Roosevelt was larger than life!

 You can say differently about William Howard Taft.
 His presidency was more sedentary especially following Roosevelt’s.
 Taft is best remembered as a Supreme Court Chief Justice which was really his goal and not the presidency.
 It was his beloved wife, Nellie, who really pushed and planned for Taft to ascend to the presidency.
 It was her ambition.